pauld-splunk/gcp_dashboards/Splunk_gcp_dashboards/README.md

 If you want to use tstats based searches for faster performance, you will need to apply these changes to your props.conf / transforms.conf in the local directory of the GCP Add-On.

+For Splunk Cloud deployments, update the sourcetype in the UI (administrator access required)

 **props.conf**

 <pre>